mike-ghinea/poll/README.md

 # Running the project

 The project has two folders: backend and frontend.

-They each run separately, the backend runs on port 8080 and the frontend runs on port 5173.
+They each operate independently, the backend runs on port 8080 and the frontend runs on port 5173.

 ## Get the node packages